 Dentists and medical doctors make a very good living in Belize.
 Those who can afford it, specialize in fields such as orthodontic dentistry, gastroenterology, internal medicine or cardiology to cater to the elite.
 A few dentists, especially those in Belize city, shun regular dentistry for cosmetic dentistry such as braces and tooth whitening.
 As an example a local dentist will make $25. pulling a tooth during a 30 minute procedure.
 Adjusting braces will earn him / her $150. for a 20 minute procedure.

-But in most towns the cost of dental procedures is well below that of North America – roughly about half the cost.
+In most towns the cost of medical care is well below that of North America – roughly about half the cost.
 A visit to a medical practitioner for basic ailments will cost about U.S. $70. including medication such as basic antibiotics, cough or allergy medicine.

 The ADO Bus from Mexico now has daily runs between Belize, Cancun, Playa Del Carmen and Merida.
 The latter is referred to as the “hospital run”.
 Merida in the Yucatan is a tier one one medical center with several specialist hospitals catering to the medical needs of most of Central America.